Praytic/places/policies/privacy-policy.md

 ## Personal Data We Collect

 Personal Data is collected from you directly, automatically from your device, and also from third parties.
-The Personal Data Praytic processes when you use the Services depends on variables like how you interact with our Services (such as through web interfaces, desktop or mobile applications) and the features you use.
+The Personal Data Praytic processes when you use the Services depends on how you interact with our Services and the features you use.
 Below, we detail the information we collect through each of these channels:

 ### From You

-* Account Data: We collect certain information when you open an account such as your name, email address, and password.
+* Account Data: We collect certain information when you open an account such as your name, email address, and profile picture.
 * User Content and Files: When you use our Services, we collect Personal Data included as part of the information you provide such as text, data, images, location data, map markers, or other content.
-* Demographic information: In some cases, you provide us with ethnicity, gender, or similar demographic details.
 * Feedback Data: This consists of information you submit through surveys, reviews, or interactive features.
 * Profile Information: We collect information to create a user profile, which may include a photo, additional email addresses, or other profile details.
 * Support Data: When you seek customer support, we collect details like text or other information you provide.